swannodette/swannodette.github.com/_posts/2014-01-29-ktc-code-salon.md

 just as likely to find us discussing the finer points of drawing as you are the finer points of programming language design.
 It's a eye-opening break from the focused community building which is so necessary for more topical meetup groups.
-While I like meetup just as much as anyone, I've found that it's explicit cultivation of diversity that makes me love places like [Hacker School](http://hackerschool.com) and conferences like [Strange Loop](http://thestrangeloop.com).
+While I like meetups just as much as anyone, I've found that it's the explicit cultivation of diversity that makes me love places like [Hacker School](http://hackerschool.com) and conferences like [Strange Loop](http://thestrangeloop.com).

 So what is **KTC Code Salon** exactly?
-It's a monthly meetup curated by yours truly in attempt to bring some of the excitement you find at well run conferences into the comfort of Brooklyn.
+It's a monthly gathering curated by yours truly in an attempt to bring some of the excitement you find at well run conferences into the comfort of Brooklyn.
 We bring talented speakers to present original technical content in an intimate atmosphere where both the speaker and the audience will feel